 I have a broad network of professional relationships with managing partners, department chairs, in-house counsel and leaders of the bar and I am very active in the business networking group Provisors where I have met a wonderful mix of talented professionals.

 My coaching clients came from all segments of the legal community from senior partners at large firms to in-house counsel to sole practitioners.
-I enjoy working with a broad range of personalities and my clients tell me that I am very effective in finding ways to communicate with them in a way that is most helpful to their own professional needs.
+I enjoy working with a broad range of personalities and my clients tell me that I am very effective in communicating with them in a way that is most helpful to their own professional needs.

 Before the explosion of social media, blogging and websites, I published an electronic newsletter, Seckler’s Legal Digest which provided the bar with links to useful career and marketing resources.
 I also created and facilitated a monthly career roundtable for the Career Services Committee of the New England Corporate Counsel Association and sat on the Boston Bar Association’s Committee on Work/Life Balance.
 I was also an active member of the Steering Committee of the Solo and Small Firm Practice Section of the BBA.

 I am a 1988 graduate of Northeastern University School of Law and while deciding not to practice law has worked well for me, I get great pleasure in helping other lawyers to be successful.
 I understand the challenges they face and I bring that perspective to my work.

 From 1989 through 1996, I worked as a program attorney for Massachusetts Continuing Legal Education, where I was responsible for developing hundreds of professional education programs for a leading CLE provider.
 I have spoken many times on career and marketing issues.
 I am also qualified to administer the Myers Briggs Type Indicator and interested in law office technology, management, behavioral economics and entrepreneurship.